-You'll need to meet the entry criteria for your chosen pathway and a grade 7 in GCSE Maths.
+You’ll need to meet the entry criteria for your chosen Pathway along with a grade 7 in GCSE Mathematics.

 Recommended as a 4th A level subject, but if applying for this subject as part of a 3 A level programme, your interviewer will discuss this further with you, including evaluating your overall GCSE profile.

 - Algorithms and computational maths

 - Algebraic proof

 As a Further Mathematics student you will of course benefit from all the enrichment opportunities available to students studying A Level Mathematics, as studying this is a requirement for this course.
 We therefore recommend that you review the course information for A Level Mathematics in full.

 We are proud of the unique experiences that are available to our students both inside and outside of the classroom.
 Our subject specialists will instil in you a love of learning, and challenge you to develop the required skills you’ll need to achieve the life-changing qualifications that will lead you to your dream career.